JhonnyCyber150/BioEWeek_4/README.md

 ATGGTTTCTCCAATCGGCTCAAAAAAATGGCTTTCAAAATTATAA
 ...
 ```
+**Notice**: I could not load the output file since it size was more than 100 MB, and the git repository does not allow
 ---
 # Question 5
 ### Filter by length: discard short ORFs that are unlikely to be functional genes